gedhi/tadox-postman-collection/README.md

 For APIs with parameters such as `roomId` or `deviceId`, the values should be retrieved from the `Get Rooms` or `Get Rooms and Devices` requests.

+## Additional Resources

+For those using Python, you might find the [PyTado](https://github.com/svobop/PyTado/tree/master) repository useful.
+It provides a comprehensive set of tools for interacting with the Tado API using Python.

 ## API Endpoints

 ### Login